kishankumar8/ALL-ML-Algorithm/README.md

 # ALL-ML-Algorithm .
-This repo is only for my learning purpose .
+This repository is only for my learning purpose .